tdwg/website/content/pages/conferences/2020/index.md

 </tbody>
 </table>

-### Working Sessions for Interest/Task Groups, Workshops, and Hackathons
+### Working sessions for interest/task groups, workshops, and hackathons

 Working sessions will be structured as meetings in which all participants can be enabled to speak.
 Requests to convene working